Michelin96/ETL-project/README.md

 Note: The primary key in each table is a composite of the three data columns for title, year, and runtime.

-The queries.sql file contains sample queries to run on the database.
+The queries.sql file contains a sample query to run on the database.